A Message from the Chief

 Officer Tirbovich is also involved in the Take-Me-Home Program which is a program designed to help in the location of autistic or special needs children in our area.

-The School Resource Officer is a resource for the administrators, staff, parents and students.
-The Officer lends assistance with daily problems that occur at the schools, including conflict resolution, truancy and safety issues (violence, drugs, etc.), The students are taught to understand the rules and laws, and the consequences of misbehavior.
-The Department's School Resource Officer is Jason Tirbovich.
+The School Resource Officers are a resource for the administrators, staff, parents and students.
+The officers lend assistance with daily problems that occur at the schools, including conflict resolution, truancy and safety issues (violence, drugs, etc.), The students are taught to understand the rules and laws, and the consequences of misbehavior.
+The Department's School Resource Officers are Jason Tirbovich and John Beavers.

-The Officer also assists in the educational process of students and staff.
+The Officers also assist in the educational process of students and staff.
 Students have received instruction on aspects of law, youth violence, drug and alcohol awareness, bullying, and gun safety.
 One such program is Escape School, a training program which teaches children how to escape from a potentially dangerous stranger.

 In the near future, we will institute the Street Law Program, which provides practical, participatory education about law, democracy, and human rights.
 The program enables people to transform democratic ideals into citizen action.
 The curricula offers classes for students, parents and teachers.
 The program also encourages career fairs and workshops, speeches by prosecutors or victim service coordinators, job shadowing, and tours of the Summit County Courthouse.

-The School Resource Officer has carried the philosophy of community policing into the schools.
-He has been able to create a sense of community ownership of the schools and has been instrumental in maintaining a safe school environment.
+The School Resource Officers have carried the philosophy of community policing into the schools.
+They have been able to create a sense of community ownership of the schools and have been instrumental in maintaining a safe school environment.

 Each year, we present Safety City for incoming kindergartners, a program that teaches bicycle safety, seatbelt safety, stranger danger, gun safety, and water safety.
 Fingerprinting ID is available during Safety City with parent/guardian permission.